-E. Secretary
+C. Class Secretary

-- 1. Shall be a member of the Executive Committee. - 2.
-Shall record and distribute the minutes of all meetings of this association as directed by the President. - 3.
-Shall keep on file as a permanent record all reports, papers and documents submitted to the Secretary. - 4.
-Shall refer to dully appointed committees the necessary records for the completion of business. - 5.
-Shall forward minutes to the state nursing student association board as well as the names and addresses of all officers and committee chairpersons after their election or appointment.

-- 6. Shall deliver to the newly elected Secretary all association papers. - 7.
+- 1. Shall record and distribute the minutes of all meetings of this association as directed by the President. - 2.
+Shall keep on file as a permanent record all reports, papers and documents submitted to the Secretary. - 3.
+Shall refer to dully appointed committees the necessary records for the completion of business. - 4.
+Shall forward minutes to the state nursing student association board as well as the names and addresses of all officers and committee chairpersons after their election or appointment. - 5.
+Shall deliver to the newly elected Secretary all association papers. - 6.
 Shall conduct correspondence in relation to sympathy cards, flowers, etc.